viviRbi/vyNote/readme.md

 9. How would you go back in your commit history if you make a mistake?

 # SDLC
-1. What are the steps in the software development lifecycle?
+## What are the steps in the software development lifecycle?
+- requirement gathering + data analysis -> Design -> code -> testing -> deploy -> maintenance

-2. What is the difference between Waterfall and Agile methodologies?
-Explain the benefits and drawbacks of each
+## What is the difference between Waterfall and Agile methodologies?
+Explain the benefits
+and drawbacks of each
+- Waterfall is rigid.
+There is only 1 way to go.
+Good when little to no client involement.
+Bad when direction always change
+- Agile is flexible.
+Opposit

 3. List some of the principles declared in the Agile manifesto

-4. What specific Agile frameworks exist?
+## What specific Agile frameworks exist?
 What are the main features of each?
+- Scum: stresses teamwork in project management.
+2 primary roles: Scum master, product owner
+- Lean Software Development: highly flexible.
+Rely on rapid feedback between programmers and customers
+- Kanban Software Development: build upon lean software.
+3 base principles: Visualization, limit the ammount of working progress, Enhance flow
+- Feature Driven Development (FDD): its benchmark is: Developing the overl model, build a feature list, plan on list begin, design, implement

 5. What is the Scrum process?
 Explain each of the Scrum ceremonies

-6. How long is a typical sprint?
+## How long is a typical sprint?
+- Sprint are fixed length events of one month or less to create consistency

 7. What is a “standup” and what should you report about your work?

-8. What is the role of a “Scrum master” in a project?
+## What is the role of a “Scrum master” in a project?
 What about the “Product owner”?

 9. Explain the following metrics/charts: sprint velocity, burndown chart